wellcontent/wellcontent.github.io/_posts/2023-11-06-custom-chat-widget.md

 ### Add the base CSS

-Copy the code from [StreamElements' custom chat widget.css](https://github.com/StreamElements/widgets/blob/master/CustomChat/widget.css) and paste it in the CSS section.
+Copy the code from [StreamElements' custom chat widget.css](https://github.com/StreamElements/widgets/blob/master/CustomChat/widget.css){:target="\_blank" rel="noopener noreferrer"} and paste it in the CSS section.

 It should look like this: